-The truth is, that although I love what I do for a living, everyday is not spent doing what I love to do.
-There’s this huge misconception that once a stylist is getting the jobs that they want, everyday is pure bliss of endless creativity and conceptualizing with the ability to swim in a sea of never ending artistic endeavors.
+The truth is, that although I love what I do for a living, everyday is not spent doing what I love.
+There is a major misconception that once a stylist is getting the jobs that they want, everyday is pure bliss of endless creativity and never ending artistic endeavors.
 Not.
 True.
 Since even the jobs that I want to have can at times be far from this reality, I need to devote time to my schedule to ensure I am still conceptualizing and creating for future work and progressing on projects that are meaningful to me, that will show my narrative and perspective and be artistically fulfilling.
 However, saying is easier than doing and it can be difficult to progress on personal endeavors when often days start early with call times I don’t decide (hello 4am) and obligations to clients for hours on hours,days upon days (sometimes 12-16 hour days and maybe a dozen straight days) at a time.

 When I’m shooting a motion ad campaign, or a “commercial”, they are typically shot consecutively anywhere from 5-10 days on average, with 12-16 hours per day devoted to prep or being on set (time spent varies and depends how many talent are in the commercial and/or how many spots are being shot) and during busy times may even work three commecials in a row.
 That doesn’t leave much time for personal projects since during these intense bookings, I am completely committed and focused to the job at hand, the client and my team and what we need to do to ensure that production from our end runs without a hitch.
 It’s incredible being asked to lead wardrobe for these jobs, a reward for the years of work that I am grateful for, however, at the same time, during these blocks of intense work, my creative endeavors and ongoing projects take a back seat and I’m not able to dedicate time to focus on the many many projects that I have ongoing myself, some of these projects involving a lot of moving parts and other people who are a part of the creative team and process.
 Other creatives in the industry are understanding and know that client deadlines always take precedence, but I need to ensure that projects have a continuous flow even while I am committed to client obligations.
 In many ways, being a fashion stylist can feel like having a full time career (your bookings, your clients, being on set, consulting, etc etc) and a part time job (editorial work and personal projects that display your talents and narrative and add to your portfolio for future opportunities and new clients which then leads to more work and more creative freedom) simultaneously.
 Both are incredibly important, not just to your net worth but to your creative worth and your personal well being as an artist.